ohlai/boggart/README.md

-# desktop-app-chatgpt
-A repository for a desktop app that wraps ChatGPT and adds screenshot context
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.